marcadeant/marcadeant/README.md

 - 👯 I’m looking to collaborate on every topics using data to find the best way to solve a problem (healthcare, sport, music, weather, food, education)
 - 💬 Ask me about my favorite music/movies or whatever you want around data.
 Easier to take a cup of coffee and talk :)
 - 📫 email address:  marcadeantoine@gmail.com be free to contact me and I'll try to answer you as fast as I can
-- ⚡ Fun fact: Did you know why both green and black olive are comestibles ?
+- ⚡ Fun fact: Did you know the difference between greens and blacks olives ?

 <br></br>